Custom insights

 Why it’s useful:

-Example 3 – Checklist for Foreign Colleagues in Another Language
+Example 3 – Checklist for international colleagues

 Prompt: